guptaank/Lab-Simulation/README.md

 ##Lab-Simulation
-This simulation contains a MUX router running BIRD with two client and two peers exchanging BGP routes via MUX.
+This simulation contains a MUX router running BIRD with two client, two peers and one route server exchanging BGP routes via MUX.

 ####Topology:
 <ol>